-Council's 2021-22 budget relies heavily on property rate revenue.
-Last financial year, rates made up 81 per cent of our revenue, excluding Alwyndor and the Landscape Levy.
+Council's 2021-22 budget relies heavily on property rate revenue, forecasting rates to comprise 82 per cent of revenue, excluding Alwyndor and the Landscape Levy.
 While the City of Holdfast Bay is a leader in South Australia for non-rate revenue, council continues to pursue options to reduce the community's rate burden by increasing revenue from other sources.
 This includes rent from commercial leases, off-street car parking fees, income from the Brighton Beachfront Holiday Park and Partridge House and grant funding from the Australian Government and State Government.